coff33ninja/gemini-fabric-telos-os/telos/DJ.md

 * People who say “it works on my machine”
 * Forgetting to add `FastLED.show()` for the 4000th time
 * Running out of GPIO pins mid-project
+* YAML syntax errors in ESPHome configs.
+* Running out of breadboard space mid-prototype.
+* Forgetting to seed random() and getting the same "random" startup every time.

 ---